mlc-ai/blog/_posts/2023-05-08-bringing-hardware-accelerated-language-models-to-android-devices.md

   <img src="/blog/img/android/android-recording.gif" height="700">
 </p>

 We have witnessed significant progress in the field of generative AI and large language models.
-Thanks to the open source movement, we have witnessed the blooming moment of open source foundational models.
-While it is helpful to run those models on the server platforms.
-There are also great deal of potential to enable large-language models on consumer devices
+Thanks to the open source movement, we have seen the blooming moment of open source foundational models.
+While it is helpful to run those models on the server platforms, there are also great deal of potential to enable large-language models on consumer devices

 <p align="center">
   <img src="/blog/img/android/local-advantage.png" width="90%">